Fankow/fyp_final/README.md

 4.go back to root folder and run the python3 pi_stream.py (make sure you have source the env for the virtual environment)

-For virtual environment, there is a requirement file for you to do the installation for package needed for this project.
+For virtual environment, there is a requirement file for you to do the installation for packages needed for this project.

 You will need 4 terminals to run this program.